nvrmind/AnimVRUnityToolkit/README.md

  - \_Unlit:         _Float that indicates if the mesh should be affected by lighting._
  - \_Gamma:         _Gamma value, 1.0 when linear color space is selected in AnimVR, 2.2 otherwise._

- #### Apply Stage Transform
- When you move around in AnimVR you are transforming the stage.
-By default you probably don't want this movement to be applied to your imported stages, because that means that whenever you edit them you'll probably move them around a little.
-In cases where you really want them to be transformed exactly like they are in AnimVR, you can enable this option.

  #### Import Audio
  Whether or not to import audio layers.